Stop playing jazzy. Start playing jazz!

 “I hate to see productions where the actors seem to know what is going to happen next.
 I actually prefer the feeling of slight unease and confusion as I receive the line.
 I can then work out how to respond in a more truthful manner.”

-In other words, rather than mechanically delivering his line, he becomes involved in the process of discovery, just as we do in normal conversation or when we solo.
+In other words, when playing jazz, rather than mechanically delivering his line, he becomes involved in the process of discovery, just as we do in normal conversation or when we solo.
 This is what I mean by playing jazz rather than playing jazzy.